Treatment Effect Estimation with Observational Network Data using Machine Learning: Introduction

+We consider the following types of spillover effects: i) causal effects of other units' treatments on a given unit's outcome, referred to as interference in the literature~\citep{Sobel2006, Hudgens-Halloran2008}, and ii) causal effects of other units' covariates on a given unit's treatment or outcome\footnote{Another notion of spillover effects is frequently used in the social sciences; please see Section~\ref{sect:app_socsci} in the appendix for a discussion.}.
+The spillover effects a unit receives are governed by proximity of this unit to other units in a known undirected network $G$.
+The edges of this network represent some kind of interaction or relationship of the respective units such as friendship, geographical closeness, or shared department in a company.

-where we use the do-notation of~\citet{pearl1995}.
-We consider the EATE in the context of spillover effects.
-Two main types of spillover effects are those arising from treatment assignments, called interference~\citep{Sobel2006, Hudgens-Halloran2008}, and those arising from covariates and confounders, called network-correlated outcomes~\citep{Basse2018}.
-If no spillover effects are present, the EATE matches the expected value of the usual average treatment effect~\citep{Neyman1923, Rubin1974}.
-The EATE measures how, on average, the outcome $\Yi$ of unit $i$ is causally affected by its own treatment $\Wi$ in the presence of spillover effects from other units.
-The spillover effects are not explicitly visible in the EATE because we take the expectation over them.
-In the infectious disease example we considered above, the EATE measures the expected difference in health status when an individual receives the vaccination versus when it does not, holding the vaccination statuses of the other participants fixed~\citep{Saevje2021}.
-This corresponds to the medical effect of the vaccine within a person, which reflects the direct effect of the treatment.
-Other authors who consider the EATE or the similar average direct effect (ADE)~\citep{Hudgens-Halloran2008} include \citet{Tchetgen2011}, \citet{laan2017}, \citet{Saevje2021}, \citet{hu2022}, and \citet{Li-Wager2022}.
+In this paper, the causal effect of interest and target of inference is the expected average treatment effect (EATE)~\citep{Saevje2021} in an observational setting.
+The EATE measures, in expectation and on average over all units, how the outcome of a unit is causally affected by its own treatment in the presence of spillover effects from other units.
+The EATE is the statistical parameter when the question is how, on average for all units, the outcome of a specific unit is influenced when only its own treatment is altered.
+In the infectious disease example, the EATE measures the average expected difference in health status of an individual assigned to the vaccination versus not, marginalizing over unit-specific covariates and spillover effects of other people.
+This corresponds to the medical effect of the vaccine in a person's body.
+This interpretation highlights that the EATE is not an estimand for policy evaluation, where, for example, one is interested in capturing the effect of jointly vaccinating a sample of the population.